Get the new FREE JFH MP3 compilation -- Vol. 13!

 Film Review

 For some people, the same is true with 2002's Signs.
 For those who have seen the trailer or ads for Shyamalan's fourth and newest film (third notable one, his debut was 1998's Wide Awake), Signs can be expected to be an action-packed edge-of-your-seat fright fest.
-However, this isn't the case.
-Although it's not super far off as Unbreakable was, Signs digs considerably deeper than its horror surface.
+However, this is not the case.
+Although it's not quite as far off as Unbreakable was, Signs digs considerably deeper than its horror surface.
 What the audience encounters is not only a movie that will make them jump out of their seats a few times, but they're also faced with the inner spiritual struggles of Gibson's character.
 And surprisingly enough, this movie is funnier than a lot of intended comedies (and not accidentally, either).

-the film just right and focusing almost the entire film on the four essential characters.
-If Signs isn't causing you to look over your shoulder or helps you to develop a new fear of corn fields, it's pulling at your heart strings and liable to jerk a few tears in a natural way without being forced.
-Gibson does an excellent job in his portrayal of the very human Graham Hess who struggles with believing God is merciful or even cares about him or his family.
-As a Christian, this is one of the more heart-wrenching aspects to Signs as we can understand his pains and fears.
+The film has the artistic Shyamalan flavor he gave his two previous films but, despite the excessive dark elements of those films, the comedic relief of Signs actually helps to considerably lighten the mood.
+The catalyst of this, most of the time, is actually found in Joaquin Phoenix's character.
+Shyamalan does a fantastic job of fleshing out each character in the film, but has a lot of help doing this by pacing the film just right and focusing almost the entire film on the four essential characters of the Hess family.
+If Signs isn't causing you to look over your shoulder or, helping you to develop a new fear of corn fields, it's pulling at your heart strings and liable to jerk a few tears in a natural way, without being forced.
+Gibson does an excellent job in his portrayal of the very human Graham Hess (Mel Gibson) who struggles with believing God is merciful or even cares about him or his family anymore.
+As a Christian, this is one of the more heart-wrenching aspects to Signs as we can understand his pain, doubt and fear.

 - John DiBiase (reviewed: 8/3/02)